-authenticated, PSUsmust be directed back to the PISP domain without any further steps taking place in the ASPSP domain.
+Where all information for a complete payment order (including the PSUs' account details) is passed from PISPs to ASPSPs, once PSUs have been authenticated, PSUs must be directed back to the PISP domain without any further steps taking place in the ASPSP domain.

 This excludes the cases where supplementary information is required to be provided to PSUs as described in Section 4.1.2).

-supplementary information is required, refer to section 4.1.2).
+These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens (unless supplementary information is required, refer to section 4.1.2)